RAbraham/mercylog/README.md

 NOTE: EXPERIMENTAL.
-Do not use in production !!
+PROTOTYPE FOR DESIGN PURPOSES.
+Do not use !!

 # Vision